brikis98/yevgeniy-brikman-homepage/_posts/2014-09-26-dont-make-me-think-revisited.md

 date: "2014-09-26"
 ---

+## The good

-A nice overview of basic usability principles for building user interfaces.
-The call for do-it-yourself user testing is extremely important, though ignored or unknown to many companies.
-The sense of humor is great and the advice is fairly actionable and easy to follow.
+- A nice overview of basic usability principles for building user interfaces.
+- The call for do-it-yourself user testing is extremely important, though ignored or unknown to many companies.
+- The sense of humor is great.
+- The advice is fairly actionable and easy to follow.

+## The not so good

-The only downside (and hence a 4 star rating) is that the book could use more real world examples.
-Seeing many more screenshots of websites that do something well, side by side with those that do it poorly--or better yet, examples of incrementally improving a single design based on user testing--would make the lessons much more sticky.
+- The only downside (and hence a 4 star rating) is that the book could use more real world examples.
+- Seeing many more screenshots of websites that do something well, side by side with those that do it poorly--or better yet, examples of incrementally improving a single design based on user testing--would make the lessons much more sticky.

 ## Quotes